ricouard/ricouard2025_bay_of_biscay/README.md

 where $\widehat{q_{target}}(met,pop)$ is the previous estimation of target factors, and $C_{ref}(pop,met,y)$ and $C_{sim}(pop,met,y)$ are the reference and simulated catch of population *pop* by metier *met* in year *y*.

 Sensitivity of model skills to order of steps 2 and 3 was also assessed.
 That is the reason why we distinguish in the next section the models 2a/3a from 2b/3b.
 In the first case, the seasonalisation of $q_{access}(pop, cl,seas,y)$ is performed first (as described in the article) and the correction of target factor $q_{target}(met,pop)$ in a second step.
 For the second case, the order of corrections is reversed.
 We can see in the results exposed here that this choice makes little difference in the end.

+## Technical requirements

+* The following R packages are used in the project and should be installed before running the analyses: `cubelyr`, `dplyr`, `FLCore`, `FLXSA`, `here`, `lattice`, `iterators`, `tidyr`, `tidyverse`

+* ISIS-Fish software is necessary to run validation simulations on a local computer.
+The software can be downloaded [here](https://forge.codelutin.com/projects/isis-fish/files) and complete documentation is available on the [official ISIS-Fish website](https://isis-fish.org/v4/index.html).

+* Access to Datarmor supercomputer to run the simulation plan is subject to authorisation from Ifremer's *Pôle de calcul et de données marines* (PCDM).
+Please contact: <pcdm@ifremer.fr> to get more information on access rights.

+## Run ISIS-Fish simulation on a local computer

+Exports of raw simulation results are not provided in this repository for a reason of storage capacity (results are about 120GB).
+However, with the simulation folders provided in`Sim_data/raw`, it is possible too re-run the simulations with exactly the same settings and get the raw results.
+To do this, you need to have ISIS-Fish software installed (see **Technical requirements**).

+Simulations folders (named `sim_calib_mod<x>_<year>_<date>` or `sim_valid_mod<x>_<year>_<date>`) must be copied or moved to the directory `isis-fish-4/isis-database/simulations` on the user's local computer.
+Then, in the simulation tab of ISIS-Fish software (top right of the panel) , select the simulation you want to charge in the menu `charger une ancienne simulation`.
+All simulation parameters parameters will be restored.
+Then, change the name of the simulation (top left of the panel) and click on `Simuler`to run the simulation.
+A new simulation folder will be created and raw results will be stored as `.csv` files in the folder `isis-fish-4/isis-database/simulations/<simulation_name>/resultExports`.

+To get more information on how to use ISIS-Fish software, for *e. g.* modifying the database and/or launching new simulations, please refer to the [official documentation](https://isis-fish.org/v4/index.html).

 ## Step by step execution of the analyses